 Treatment Steps for Long-Distance Patients

 For most long-distance patients, receiving fertility treatment in NYC, including IVF, is practically difficult, and economically inhibitive.
-CHR, therefore, makes every effort to minimize visits to New York City for long-distance patients: The first consultations with physicians are set up via Skype or telephone; and if in such consultations a decision is made to pursue further infertility diagnostic evaluations, CHR's clinical coordinators will set up the patient with a local IVF center near their home or workplace, where the testing is performed at CHR's request.
+CHR, therefore, makes every effort to minimize visits to New York City for long-distance patients: The first consultations with physicians are set up via phone or video; and if in such consultations a decision is made to pursue further infertility diagnostic evaluations, CHR's clinical coordinators will set up the patient with a local IVF center near their home or workplace, where the testing is performed at CHR's request.
 Figure 2 on the left represents the general flow of testing and treatment.

 CHR, at any given time, works with a large number of IVF centers all over North America and the world.
 With a good number of those in cities where we see steady streams of long-distance patients from, we, indeed, have established almost routine arrangements.

 After such a testing round, if the patient decides to initiate an IVF cycle, we, once again, call upon those local centers to act as our agents in getting these cycles started under CHR's IVF protocols, and under the supervision of CHR's physicians.
 Practically, this means that all preliminary steps will be taken care of locally, and the patient will have to come to NYC for fertility treatment only once, and only for a few short days.